Jesser Point Lighthouse is the most Northerly light on South Africa's East coast. This Lighthouse was established in 1986.

-It is situated within the Kwazulu-Natal Parks Board holiday resort at Sodwana Bay, which is world renowned for its scuba diving, big game fishing and Giant Loggerhead and Leatherback Turtles, which emerge from the sea in December and January to lay their eggs on the beaches.
-Sodwana lies within the iSimangaliso Wetland Park, South Africa's first World Heritage Site and is adjacent to Africa's Southern most coral reefs.
-The Maputaland and St Lucia Marine Reserves join together to form a continuous protected area stretching 150 kilometres from the Mozambique border, Southwards to Cape Vidal and 3 nautical miles out to sea!
+It is situated within the Kwazulu-Natal Parks Board holiday resort at Sodwana Bay, which is World renowned for: its scuba diving; big game fishing and Giant Loggerhead and Leatherback Turtles, which emerge from the sea in December and January to lay their eggs on the beaches.
+Sodwana lies within the iSimangaliso Wetland Park, South Africa's, first World Heritage Site and is adjacent to Africa's Southern, most coral reefs.
+The Maputaland and St Lucia Marine Reserves join together to form a continuous protected area stretching 150 kilometers from the Mozambique border, Southwards to Cape Vidal and 3 nautical miles out to sea.

 Lighthouses of Southern Africa by Gerald Hobberman